HIPAA for Caregivers – Help for Families Coping with Mental Health Conditions

 The patient is deemed to be in a psychiatric emergency.
 In that case, the patient is usually in the Emergency Department or the Psychiatric Emergency Department.

-The patient is considered not capable of make a decision for themselves.
+The patient is considered not capable of making a decision for himself or herself.
 For instance, psychosis, extreme intoxication, drug overdose, or unconsciousness are all conditions that would make this true.
 NOTE: A decision that a person is incapacitated can be made by a doctor and does not require a court order.

 Threat of Harm

-The patient poses a threat of harm to themselves or others.
+The patient poses a threat of harm to to their self or others.